Generalizing Adam to Manifolds for Efficiently Training Transformers: Generalizing Adam by using Global Sections

-which leads to speed ups in some cases, but ignores the structure of the second moments.
+For the case $N=n$, the versions of Adam presented in \cite[Algorithm 5]{kong2022momentum} and \cite{lezcano2019cheap} are very similar to our approach.
+In this case the homogeneous space is just the Lie group and the \textit{global tangent space} is the associated Lie algebra $\mathfrak{g}$.
+In this case no lift has to be performed.
+But if $N\neq{}n$, then \cite{kong2022momentum} need a projection, which our algorithm does not need and the approach shown in \cite{lezcano2019cheap} is not able to deal with the case $N\neq{}n$; it can only be applied to Lie groups and not to homogeneous spaces.

-For the case $N=n$, the version of Adam presented in \cite{kong2022momentum} is practically identical to our approach.
-In this case the global tangent space representation is the collection of skew-symmetric matrices $\mathfrak{g}^\mathrm{hor} = \mathfrak{g}=\{\mathcal{B}\in\mathbb{R}^{N\times{}N}:\mathcal{B}^T + \mathcal{B} = 0\}$.
-In this case no lift has to be performed\footnote{The skew-symmetric matrices constitute a Lie algebra (see \cref{homogeneous_spaces}).}.
-But if $N\neq{}n$, then \cite{kong2022momentum} need a projection, which our algorithm does not need.
+In \cite{kong2022momentum} the authors write regarding $\mathcal{M} = SO(N)$: ``Note [that Adam] can be derived from either the special case of the Stiefel optimizer, or the structure of Lie algebra $\mathfrak{so}(n)$, i.e., left-trivialization [...] such that the momentum [...] can be recognized as an element in $T_\mathbb{I}SO(N)$, the tangent space at the identity.
+In the latter interpretation, the momentum will always stay in the same tangent space $T_\mathbb{I}SO(N)$ which passes on a message that trivialization almost reproduce [sic] the convenience in Euclidean space for $SO(N)$.
+Hence unlike the general Adam-Stiefel optimizer, no extra technique, for example projection, is needed for Adam-$SO(N)$.''
+By ``general Adam-Stiefel optimizer'' the authors refer to their \textit{generalization of Adam} discussed in \Cref{existing_approaches}.
+In this work we now made the additional step of ``reproducing the convenience in Euclidean space'' not just for the Lie groups like $SO(N)$ but also for the homogeneous spaces like $St(n, N)$.

-In \cref{transformer} we compare Adam to two other optimizers: the \textit{gradient optimizer} and the \textit{momentum optimizer} which can be derived from the general framework presented in \cref{alg:general_man}.
+In \Cref{transformer} we compare Adam to two other optimizers: (i) the \textit{gradient optimizer} and (ii) the \textit{momentum optimizer}.
+Both can be derived from the general framework presented in \Cref{alg:adam_alg,alg:general_man}.
 For these two optimizers: